 The National Monument on Dam Square was unveiled on 4 May 1956.
 It was erected in remembrance of those who died during World War II.
 Each year on 4 May many dignitaries, including representatives of the royal family, commemorate the victims of the Second World War here.

 The Royal Palace and the Nieuwe Kerk Amsterdam are also situated at Dam Square.
-Other nearby highlights are the red light district, the narrowest house in the world at Singel 7 and the shopping mall Magna Plaza.
+Other nearby highlights are the red light district, the narrowest house in Amsterdam at Singel 7 and the shopping mall Magna Plaza.

 See ANNE in Theater Amsterdam!
 A unique play, translated into 8 languages, about the life of Anne Frank.Read More